pengzhendong/audiolab/README.md

 ## Features

 - Load audio from multiple sources: local paths, HTTP URLs, bytes, and BytesIO streams
-  * When loading from HTTP URLs, range requests are utilized if supported by the server
 - Load audio files in various formats (WAV, MP3, FLAC, AAC, etc.)
 - Save audio files in different container formats
 - Support for audio streaming and real-time processing